Cinch Home Warranty Reviews 2026: Sears' Home Protection Plan

 Standout Perks

-One of Cinch's most competitive features is its 180-day workmanship guarantee — if a repair fails within six months, Cinch sends someone back at no additional cost.
-That's six times longer than the industry standard 30-day guarantee.
+One of Cinch's most competitive features is its 180-day workmanship guarantee, which is much longer than the 30-day and 60-day guarantees offered by competitors.
+If a repair fails within six months, Cinch sends someone back at no additional cost or service fee.

 Smart Savings Made Simple!